derekrdrill/react-web-portfolio_new/README.md

     Github Finder Project
     <ul>
       <li>
-        A tool that pulls data from the Github API and cleanly presents it in a user-friendly React UI
+        A tool that pulls data from the Github API and cleanly presents it in a user-friendly UI
       </li>
     </ul>
   </li>